 On account of the karmic rewards specific to this ground, Cultivation of the perfection of giving manifests as foremost.
-In the worlds of a hundred buddhas, b.
-The Second Ground: The Ground of Non-Defilement 049 / (43)
+In the worlds of a hundred buddhas, One becomes unshakable and gains sovereign independence.170 b.
+The Second Ground: The Ground of Non-Defilement 049/(43)